belowlab/drive/docs/source/installation/testing.rst

 ====================
 Once DRIVE is installed, the user can use the provided test data to better understand how to run the program and to see examples of the inputs.
 This test data can be found in the tests folder on github `(test data location) <https://github.com/belowlab/drive/tree/main/tests>`_.
 At the moment, only integration test have been implemented for DRIVE.
 This documentation will only files pertaining to the integration tests.

+The following two sections describe how we simulated the IBD data to use for the integration tests and then how the test folder is structured.
+If you only wish to know how to run the test data then you can skip to the "Commands to test successful installation" section.

 Simulating IBD Data:
 --------------------
 In order to provide test data, we needed to simulate pairwise IBD segments as inputs.
 To accomplish this we followed a similar procedure as described in the paper, `Open-source benchmarking of IBD segment detection methods for biobank-scale cohorts <https://doi.org/10.1093/gigascience/giac111>`_, by Tang et al. In this paper, the authors wished to compare several IBD detection programs so they developed a python pipeline using `msprime <https://tskit.dev/msprime/docs/stable/intro.html>`_, which can simulate pairwise IBD segments.
 We used their script `msprime_simulation.py <https://github.com/ZhiGroup/IBD_benchmark/blob/main/Simulation/msprime_simulation.py>`_ which generates a vcf file mimicking spares array data.
 For simplicity we used the same genetic map file and simulated data for the same chromosome (chromosome 20).
 The following command was used to run that script: